 This comes after the South African startup emerged from stealth with a $4 million raise early last year and a further $2 million seed extension in the same year.
 This new raise brings the total amount raised by the startup to $27 million.

 The round was led by New York-based long-term investment firm, The Spruce House Partnership.
-Other participants in the round include new and existing investors like PayPal Ventures, firstminute capital, The Raba Partnership, CRE Venture Capital, Village Global, as well as fintech founders and companies such as TrueLayer, founders of Chipper Cash, Quovo and Unit, and Guillaume Pousaz’s Zinal Growth.
+Other participants in the round include new and existing investors like PayPal Ventures, firstminute Capital, The Raba Partnership, CRE Venture Capital, and Village Global, as well as fintech founders and companies such as TrueLayer, founders of Chipper Cash, Quovo and Unit, and Guillaume Pousaz’s Zinal Growth.

 “We have been following startups in Africa for many years.
 Our diligence was very clear that this is one of the most talented teams on the continent, and we are excited to be a part of what they are building at Stitch,” said Ben Stein, co-founder of The Spruce House Partnership.

-Founded by Kiaan Pillay, Priyen Pillay and Natalie Cuthbert in 2021, Stitch is an API infrastructure company that enables simple, easy access to user financial accounts in Africa with a lightweight single Sign-On experience, reducing the technical and operational effort.
+Founded by Kiaan Pillay, Priyen Pillay, and Natalie Cuthbert in 2021, Stitch is an API infrastructure company that enables simple, easy access to user financial accounts in Africa with a lightweight single Sign-On experience, reducing the technical and operational effort.

-Stitch says it will use the funding to expand its team across offices in Cape Town, Johannesburg and Lagos, launch new product offerings and enter new markets across the continent.
+Stitch says it will use the funding to expand its team across offices in Cape Town, Johannesburg, and Lagos, launch new product offerings, and enter new markets across the continent.
 Per a statement released by the company, it plans to create a “financial graph” ecosystem across Africa with the new funding.

 The company describes the financial graph as an infrastructure for financial building blocks that allow businesses to write code once, launch in multiple markets and scale faster based on interoperability across regions, providers, banks, and other types of financial accounts.